Find Affordable College Courses

 Doctor’s Degrees in Cognitive Science

 There are 15 schools in the United States where you can get your doctor's degree in cognitive science.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 16% were students from underrepresented racial-ethnic groups.
-Also, 43.2% of cognitive science graduates were international students.
+This major attracts roughly equal numbers of men and women.
+Around 8 of these students are from underrepresented racial-ethnic groups.
+Also, 34.2% of cognitive science graduates were international students.

 Education Levels of Cognitive Science Majors